 Interestingly, the worst cities in Canada for allergies typically tend to be larger urban environments – Edmonton, Toronto, Vancouver, Windsor, Halifax and surprisingly Yellowknife.
 So especially for you city slickers, here are some natural therapies to possibly aid in your fight against seasonal allergies.

-Vitamin C is thought to work similarly to Quercetin in terms of preventing mast cells from secreting histamine and ‘stabilizing’ them.
+- Vitamin C: Vitamin C is thought to work similarly to Quercetin in terms of preventing mast cells from secreting histamine and ‘stabilizing’ them.
 It also is thought to help breakdown histamine once it has been secreted from a cell and cause allergic symptoms.
-According to the Journal “American College of Nutrition” – High-Dose vitamin C therapy (1-2g/day) may help asthma and allergies, however, it takes a few days of supplementation before Vitamin C starts to lower histamine levels.
+According to the Journal “American College of Nutrition” – high-dose vitamin C therapy (1-2g/day) may help asthma and allergies, however, it takes a few days of supplementation before Vitamin C starts to lower histamine levels.

-Since this list is more about controlling allergies once they have started, Vitamin D falls lower on the list.
+- Vitamin D: Since this list is more about controlling allergies once they have started, vitamin D falls lower on the list.
 If the list was for preventing or preparing for allergy season, Vitamin D, probiotics (specific strains is a must) and Omega-3s would have been high on the list.
-Vitamin D makes the list at #5 as studies have shown it is important in terms of the development of immune tolerance and has been shown higher Vitamin D intake by pregnant mothers reduces the asthma risk as much as 40% in children aged three to five.
+Vitamin D makes the list at number five as studies have shown it is important in terms of the development of immune tolerance and has been shown higher Vitamin D intake by pregnant mothers reduces the asthma risk as much as 40% in children aged three to five.
 These studies have shown results as well in allergic disease development.
 Vitamin D also makes the list as being here in Canada, it has a much larger necessity for ongoing supplementation to prevent deficiency.